jamesgopsill/gtr-client/README.md

 // Create a new client.
 const client = new GtrClient()

-// Retrieve the available funds from the UKRI try {
+// Retrieve the available projects from the UKRI try {
 	const projects = await client.getProjects()
 	console.log(projects)